amitfin/retry/README.md

   entity_id: light.kitchen
 ```

 If the new state is different than expected, the attempt is considered a failure and the loop of retries continues.
-The `expected_state` parameter can be a list, it supports templates, and it's not passed to the inner service call.
+The `expected_state` parameter can be a list and it supports templates.

 #### `validation` parameter (optional)